aiman-ami/World-Bank-economic-analysis/README.md

 **Source:** World Bank Open Data (public)
 **Files:** GDP.csv · inflation.csv · unemployment.csv
-**Raw coverage:** 266 country/aggregate entities · 1960 to present · 3 indicators
+**Raw coverage:** 266 entities (economies and regional/income aggregates) · 1960 to present · 3 indicators
-**After filtering to real countries only:** 217 countries
+**After filtering to individual economies:** 217

+A note on the 217 figure: the World Bank tracks "economies," not only UN-recognized sovereign states.
+Of the 217 kept after filtering, roughly 23 are territories or dependencies with their own ISO codes rather than independent countries, for example Hong Kong SAR, Puerto Rico, Bermuda, Greenland, and the Channel Islands.
+This is why the figure is higher than the commonly cited count of around 195 sovereign countries.
+The filtering logic correctly excludes World Bank regional and income-group aggregates (WLD, EUU, SSF, and 46 others); it was never intended to exclude sub-national territories, since those are distinct reporting entities in the source data, not aggregates.

 | Column | What It Means |
 |---|---|